 Commercial Door Hinges

-The most common hinge size for hollow metal doors and frames is the 4 1/2" x 4 1/2" square corner.
+The most common hinge size for hollow metal doors and frames is the 4 1/2" x 4 1/2" square corner hinge.
 Although there are many other sizes available, this is the hinge that is used unless something else is specified.
-Round corner hinges are usually used on wood prehung units.
 All wood doors that will be installed in a hollow metal frame will have the square corner hinge unless something else is specified.
-The first number in the size always refers to the height of the hinge while the second number always refers to the width of the hinge in an open position.
+The first number in the size always refers to the height of the hinge while the second number always refers to the width of the hinge, in an open position.

 There are four basic types of hinges.
-Always use the door as the reference, so a half mortise hinge would be mortised into the door and surface applied to the frame as a half surface hinge would be surface applied to the door and mortised into the frame.
+Always use the door as the reference...so a half mortise hinge would be mortised into the door and then surface applied to the frame.
+A half surface hinge would be surface applied to the door and then mortised into the frame.

-On fire rated doors and frames, you have to use steel or stainless steel ball bearing hinges.
+On fire rated doors and frames, it is required to use steel or stainless steel ball bearing hinges.
 Brass and bronze hinges will melt under extreme heat causing the door to fall out of the frame.

-Spring hinges will close the door automatically after it has been opened like a door closer but there is no "sweep" and "latch" control that you find on closers.
+Spring hinges will close the door automatically after it has been opened...like a door closer...but there is no "sweep" or "latch" adjustments that you find on closers.
 The only adjustment is how fast the door will close.